 What is the Best Guitar Amp that Works with Bass?

-What if you want to master playing both bass guitar and electric guitar, but dealing with tight budget to buy two separate amplifiers?
+What if you want to master playing both bass guitar and electric guitar, but dealing with a tight budget to buy two separate amplifiers?
 There are some amps available that are designed specially to works perfectly with both bass and electric guitar.

 All you have to do is, get one bass and guitar amp combined: A combined amp can take input from both bass and guitar and is designed to play both instruments with a clear-sounding good quality tone without compromising on either low-end or high-end frequencies.